akanix42/meteor-css-modules/README.md

 * allow custom selection of postcss plugins, similar to https://github.com/juliancwirko/meteor-postcss

 ## Acknowledgements

 This plugin was developed using the CSS modules implementation found here: https://github.com/css-modules/css-modules-loader-core
+Also, thanks to the meteorhacks:npm package, which I leaned on heavily for dynamic plugin loading via NPM.